Holographic particle localization under multiple scattering: Results

-The BPM reconstruction corresponds to the minimum norm solution~\cite{bertero1998introduction} and is able to recover the general scatterer profiles in the first and third slices [Fig.~\ref{fig:ssim}~(b)].
-However, it suffers from well-known artifacts, such as poor axial sectioning.
-The reconstruction based on the $1^\tn{st}$ order scattering model is able to better resolve the disks [Fig.~\ref{fig:ssim}~(c)], both axially as well as laterally due to inclusion of additional priors on the object, such as piece-wise smoothness.
-However, it underestimates the refractive indices.
-We attribute this artifact to the strong axial coupling via multiple scattering between the occluding disks, which is ignored by the $1^\tn{st}$ order model.
-The central $26\times26$ pixels of each slice are shown in Fig.~\ref{fig:ssim} for better visibility of scatterer profiles.
+In order to test the utility of our multislice-based approach, we perform reconstruction for two cases.
+In the first case, we reconstruct all 37 slices for the object [Fig.~\ref{fig:ssim}(c)].
+The reconstruction based on the $1^\tn{st}$ order scattering underestimates the refractive indices.
+We attribute this artifact to the strong axial coupling via multiple scattering between the occluding particles, which is ignored by the $1^\tn{st}$ order model.
+The underestimation is mitigated when $2^\tn{nd}$ order scattering is included in the inverse model.

-The underestimation is mitigated successively as we increase the order of inversion using our model.
-The $2^\tn{nd}$ and $3^\tn{rd}$ order reconstructions also demonstrate improved axial sectioning compared to the $1^\tn{st}$[Fig.~\ref{fig:ssim}~(d,e)].
-The $3^\tn{rd}$ order inversion closely resembles the ground truth, apart from the edge-ripple effect, which may be due to the low pass filtering effect of the system.
+In the second case, we estimate the object using only 3 slices to perform the inverse scattering reconstruction [Fig.~\ref{fig:ssim}(d)].
+The reconstruction in this case approximates the 3D object comprising of 3 discrete slices.
+We observe that our method is able to detect the 8 spheres as disks at the correct axial locations corresponding to the centers of each particles.
+When using only 3 slices in the reconstruction, the model has less number of slices to create the same effect at the measurement plane as the 37-slice ground truth object.
+In order to compensate for this, the reconstructed scattering density can be approximated as the integrated permittivity contrast along the optical axis, while still correctly localizing the particles.
+In the $1^\tn{st}$ order result, we observe smaller contrast and worse axial sectioning.
+The $2^\tn{nd}$ order multiple scattering improves the contrast as well as axial sectioning, resulting in better localization capability.